Pattern Matching

 Wildcard

 The underscore _ matches anything.
-You'll use it in two situations: as a catch-all at the bottom of a match (like the default case in a switch statement), and inside structured patterns to ignore parts you don't care about.
+It earns its keep in two places: as a catch-all at the bottom of a match, the way a default case closes a switch, and inside structured patterns to ignore the parts you do not care about.

 [match pair